Skip to content

 Sorbet Language Status Item

-Sorbetto uses the Language Status Item for Ruby to report LSP status.
+Sorbetto uses a Language Status Item for Ruby to report LSP status.
 This approach provides a unified, consistent UI that can display multiple status entries with associated actions.
 Specific entries can also be pinned to the status bar for quick access, preserving the familiar UX from the official extension.

 Ruby Language Item with Sorbetto entries and statusbar-pinned Status item with Sorbet in Idle state target Stable configuration